How to choose a residential aged care facility

 The decision to move into residential aged care is a big one!
-It’s so important to decide on an aged care provider that is right for you or your loved one.
+It’s so important to choose a residential aged care facility that is the right fit for you or your loved one.

 Let’s look at some of the key considerations and questions to ask when comparing and choosing a residential aged care facility or nursing home.